Mount Kenya Climbing Tours

 Technical Climbs up Mount Kenya Nelion Peak

 The second tallest peak on Mt Kenya demands 18 pitches of trad rock climbing.
 Like its neighbor, plenty of technical rock climbing experience is required prior to climbing this demanding point.
 It is possible, if the weather and snow pack permits, to climb both Nelion and Batian Peak in the same day if you are a well-experienced fit climber, but this involves traversing between the two.
-There is in fact a small bivi hut right on the summit of Batian which can take two people who get weathered out or have run out of time.
-Prime times for this climb are also in June through August.
+There is in fact a small bivi hut right on the summit of Nelion which can take two people who get weathered out or have run out of time.
+Prime times for climbing Nelion are September through to March.

 The stunning Nelion Peak